kaansenol5/random_art_generator/README.md

 # Issues
 1. I *still* do not know why this works
-2. It has a using 1.3GB's of ram problem
+2. It has a ram problem
-3. It is kinda slow
+3. It is kinda slow, but okay.